marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

 ```
 ### Verifying HAB (pre-activation)

-After rebooting the USB armory it can be verified, from the U-Boot shell,
+After rebooting the USB armory it can be verified, from the U-Boot shell and
+only when configuration setting `CONFIG_SYS_BOOT_MODE_VERIFIED_OPEN` is set,
 that no HAB events are generated.
 If no errors are present then the bootloader
 image was correctly authenticated: